The Tigers of Mompracem

 It was adapted into a 1970 film The Tigers of Mompracem directed by Mario Sequi.

 Plot introduction

-Would you be the greatest pirate in the South China Sea or would you hang up your sword to be with the woman you love?
-Malaysia, 1849.
-The Tigers of Mompracem are a band of rebel pirates fighting against the colonial power of the Dutch and British empires.
+In 19th century Malaysia, the Tigers of Mompracem are a band of rebel pirates fighting against the colonial power of the Dutch Empire and British Empire.
 They are led by Sandokan, the indomitable Tiger of Malaysia, and his loyal friend Yanez De Gomera, a Portuguese wanderer and adventurer.
 After twelve years of spilling blood and spreading terror throughout Malaysia, Sandokan has reached the height of his power, but when the pirate learns of the extraordinary "Pearl of Labuan", his fortunes begin to change.